craigwatkins/nn_compression/README.md

 ## How it Works
 RNNC employs a KD tree for finding the nearest neighbor in the differences palette and uses Huffman compression on the index values.
-In principle, any sort of nearest neighbor algorithm can be effective.
-Approximate methods such as ANNOY or FAISS could also be employed to increase performance.
+In principle, any sort of nearest neighbor algorithm can be effective and could be switched out rather easily.
+Approximate methods such as [ANNOY](https://pypi.org/project/annoy/) or [FAISS](https://ai.meta.com/tools/faiss/) could also be employed to increase performance.

 A greedy algorithm is used to match the largest string of pixels it can while staying under a given error threshold.
 Kernels are used to identify likely strings of pixels that will meet the error threshold in order to reduce the number of comparisons required.